What to do if you are late setting up a workplace pension

 1. Set up your scheme as soon as possible

 If you’re already behind with auto enrolment, you should get back on track as soon as possible.
-The Pensions Regulator would normally expect you to make up any missing employer contributions and to give your employees the opportunity to make up their missing contributions.
-You will also need to think about the impact on any salary exchange (sacrifice) agreements you may have in place.
+The Pensions Regulator would normally expect you to make up any missing employer contributions and to give your employees the opportunity to make up the contributions they’ve missed.
+You’ll also need to think about the impact on any salary exchange (sacrifice) agreements you may have in place.
 It’s possible that The Pensions Regulator may require you to make up all missing contributions.

-Delays could result in escalating fines.
+Delays could result in escalating fines from The Pensions Regulator.
 The longer you ignore auto enrolment, the more it could cost you.

 The Pensions Regulator is more willing to work with employers who are actively working to meet their auto enrolment duties than those who appear to ignore them.
-So if you’ve missed your duties start date, contact them as soon as possible to let them know what you’re doing and when you expect to be able to fulfil your duties.
-Visit for full contact details – and make sure that you have your company’s PAYE reference to hand when you get in touch.
+So if you’ve missed your duties start date, contact them as soon as possible to let them know when you expect to be able to fulfil your duties.
+Visit The Pensions Regulator’s website for full contact details – and make sure that you have your company’s PAYE reference to hand when you get in touch.

-You’ll be expected to make up the employer contributions you would’ve normally paid.
-You’ll also need to tell your employees how you’re going to treat the employee pension contributions that have been missed, as well as decide whether you want to pay the contributions your employees would normally have paid or leave it to them to decide whether they wish to pay the missed contributions.
+As well as making up the employer contributions you missed, you’ll also need to tell your employees how you’re going to treat the employee pension contributions which they will also have missed.
+This means you’ll need to decide whether you want to pay the contributions your employees would normally have paid, or leave it to them to decide whether they wish to pay the missed contributions.